3207. Maximum Points After Enemy Battles

 27

-28 // Add back the energy of the current enemy
+28 // Gain energy from the current enemy (working backwards from strongest)

 29 currentEnergy += enemyEnergies[i];